Contents of this page

 Action 5: Furloughing staff: where staff can be furloughed they have had individual conversations with HR team members to explain the scheme, to address any issues of stress and to reassure on salary continuation.

-Action 6: The Equality Policy Unit also has a dedicated coronavirus webpage with information and links to resources for staff and students related to COVID-19.
+Action 6: The Equality & Inclusion Unit also has a dedicated coronavirus webpage with information and links to resources for staff and students related to COVID-19.
 This includes specific advice for carers, disabled staff, LGBT+, BAME and for staff of various religion and beliefs.

 Action 7: The University has dedicated and up to date online information about mental health support on the staff counselling and psychological support service and Occupational Health websites.